Obscurely/RustTemplate/docs/README.md

 **[Link to project on GitHub](https://github.com/CHANGEME_USER/CHANGEME_NAME)**

-- [Template](TEMPLATE.md) - Instructions to use the Template this project is based on
+- [Template](TEMPLATE.md) - Instructions to use the template this project is based on